olcf/hands-on-with-frontier/challenges/Python_QML_Basics/README.md

 #### H (Hadamard)

 Puts a qubit into (or out of) a superposition state.
 Many are used in each circuit, and most qubits are at least put into superposition one time, as this is the main advantage they have over classical bits.
-In fact, when combined with a Tofolli gate (the fancy name for CCNOT), it is the simplest universal quantum gate set.
+In fact, when combined with a Toffoli gate (the fancy name for CCNOT), it is the simplest universal quantum gate set.

 #### RY (Y-axis Rotation)

-Along with RX and RZ gates (of which this code doesn't focus as much), rotates the vector in the Bloch Sphere representation of the qubit.
+Along with RX and RZ gates (of which this code doesn't focus as much), it rotates the vector in the Bloch Sphere representation of the qubit.
 This particular gate rotates around the Y axis.

 #### More info